The mats will be rectangular and have one referee and one point judge. The referee will score each exchange.

 Throws and takedowns must be executed with control and respect for the fencer being taken down.
 Please bear in mind that while we have mats, they are of the 2.5cm thick variety, not full thickness judo/wrestling mats.

-Slams and any grappling action that goes against the natural direction of the joins are forbidden and will result in warning or disqualification if performed, depending on severity.
+Slams and any grappling action that goes against the natural direction of the joints are forbidden and will result in warning or disqualification if performed, depending on severity.

 If a fencer steps out of the mat with both feet their opponent will be awarded 1 point.
 Pushing the opponent out of the mat will not award points and will result in a warning due to the size of the mats.
 If a fencer steps out of the mat and are hit the hit will still count but any strike performed while off the mat will not.